-As the debate around returning to work continues, this much is clear: working from home as ‘the new norm’ is undoubtedly one of the most significant lifestyle changes to come out of this year’s global pandemic.
-In some form at least, it appears this shift is here to stay.
-So, how do we ensure our home office encourages the same productivity as our former work environment?
-And how do we combat low motivation levels without the camaraderie of colleagues?
+Whilst many are finding themselves being called back into the office at least a few days a week, this much is clear: working from home as a new norm is undoubtedly one of the most significant lifestyle changes to come out of the pandemic, and for many it appears this shift is here to stay.
+So, how do we ensure our home office encourages the same productivity as the in-office work environment?
 With negative vibes and poor energy flow believed to have a significant impact on performance and subsequently, success, the answer might just be Feng Shui for your office.

 A key pillar of ancient Chinese philosophy dating back some 6000 years, Feng Shui is the practice of cultivating equilibrium and positivity in everyday life through the specific arranging of spaces.
 Priya Sher is a London-based Feng Shui consultant with an impressive corporate and private client list (she counts the Cloud 12 Spa in Notting Hill and the Macquarie Bank in London’s historic Moorhouse building amongst her many career accomplishments).
 Explaining Feng Shui, which literally translates as “wind water”, she says, “All living beings need water and air to survive.
 The key of Feng Shui is that we live in harmony with our environment”.
 Its aim, notes Priya, “Is to achieve balance in your living and working space, maximising your potential for success in all areas of life.”